Monday to Friday

 Find out more : 2023 ranking of long-range electric cars

 Unlike employees, field technicians have more hectic days.
 They frequently travel from point A to point B to meet their customers or partners.
-They need a larger charging volume, greater autonomy and the assurance of rapid access to a charging station.
+They need a larger charging volume, greater autonomy and the assurance of rapid access to a charging point.

 Conclusion